-City Lights (1931) Director: Charlie Chaplin
+City Lights (1931) Director: Charlie Chaplin (1931) Review

-However, as the wealthy man sobers up, he forgets the Tramp and the Tramp fruitlessly tries to win the money for the girl’s rent in a boxing match.
-Later the Tramp returns to the drunk millionaire but his house is being robbed.
-The millionaire gives the Tramp money but when the police arrive, they believe the Tramp has stolen the money.
-He narrowly escapes and gives the money to the blind girl for her rent, and extra for a surgery surgery to cure her blindness, but the Tramp reminds her that he must go away for awhile (much to the dismay of the audience).
-After time passes the Tramp is let out of prison, he gets into a scuffle on the street and then finds his love who has opened a new flower shop.
-The film closes as she recognizes him and he smiles.
+After time passes, the months change from January all the way until season of Autumn, the Tramp is let out of prison.
+He wanders the corner where the girl used to sell her flowers, but then he accidentally discovers that she has opened a new flower shop (notably she laughs at his antics first).
+The film closes as she hands him a flower –she recognizes him and he smiles.
 It is one of the most beautiful moments in all of film.
 All throughout his life the Tramp is a shabby outcast, unseen by many and relegated to the social periphery, until this blind girl suddenly sees him, at the twilight of his cinematic career.
 All throughout his time on silver screen we (the audience) have seen the Tramp merely as voyeurs, but now there is hope: the Tramp knows he has finally been seen.

 Instead of finally revealing the voice of the Little Tramp on film, Chaplin elected to produce another silent film, but he did compose the synchronized score for City Lights to great renown.
 At the premiere in Los Angeles, Chaplin brought Albert Einstein as his guest, and in London George Bernard Shaw was Chaplin’s guest.